openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-As |LANG| supports overloading, the function selection process (see :ref:`Function or Method Selection`) results in a set of applicable functions.
+If the expression in the call is in the form of *qualifiedName*, several functions may be accessible under this name, as
+|LANG| supports overloading.

+In this case, all accessible functions are called *potentially applicable candidates* and
+:ref:`Overload Resolution` is used to select the function to call.
-If this set has only one element then the function to call is identified, otherwise it is a :index:`compile-time error` (no function to call or ambiguity as more than two applicable functions avaialble).
+If *overload resolution* can definitely select just one function, this function will be called, otherwise it is a :index:`compile-time error`
+(no function to call or ambiguity as more than one applicable functions avaialble).

+In other case, *overload resolution* is not used.

 .. index::
-   function selection
+   overload resolution
    function to call
-   applicable function
+   potentially applicable candidate

 |